coady/iterset/README.md

 # iterset
 [Golang](https://go.dev) set operations using maps and iterators.

 There are many `mapset` implementations available, but they restrict the values to `struct{}` or `bool`.
-In practice this has many downsides.
+In practice this has downsides.
 * Maps must be copied even though they already support iteration and O(1) lookup.
 * Map values are lost.
 * Slices must be copied even if they would have only been iterated.